 10. Brick retaining wall

-Brick may be used to spruce up the flora in your environment.
-The lawn is kept in order by a classic brick block and brick paver retaining wall.
+This can be used to spruce up the flora in your environment.
+The lawn is kept in order by a classic brick block and paver retaining wall.
 The red clay of a brick wall will make your flower bed stand out.

 Make a statement with your retaining wall by gathering your favorite boulders.
 It is not always necessary for a retaining wall to display small landscaping blocks.
 Stack these enormous rocks to keep soil in place and prevent erosion.